Conrad Janis: Music

 Janis was a longtime advocate of traditional jazz.
 He assembled a band of jazz musicians in 1949 ("all of the guys that I idolized"), consisting of James P. Johnson (piano), Henry Goodwin (trumpet), Edmond Hall (clarinet), Pops Foster (bass), and Baby Dodds (drums), with himself on trombone.
 During the late 1970s, he formed the Beverly Hills Unlisted Jazz Band, which appeared multiple times on the Tonight Show Starring Johnny Carson and gave eight sold-out performances at Carnegie Hall.

-Personal life
+Personal life and death

 Janis's first marriage was to Vicki Quarles.
 Together, they had two children: Christopher and Carin.
 They later divorced.
 His second marriage to Ronda Copland also ended in divorce.
 Janis married his third wife, Maria Grimm, in 1987.
 They remained married until her death in September 2021.

 Janis died on March 1, 2022, aged 94, in Los Angeles.
 His death was announced by his business manager Dean A. Avedon, who was also the executor of his estate.